-Charles Hahlen — Lead planter and Lead Minister
+Charles L. Hahlen — Lead Minister

 A native of Minerva, Ohio, he and his wife Connie (also of Minerva) have lived most of their 40 + years of marriage in Northeast Ohio, with the exception of about 5 years in Western, PA near New Castle.
-They have been in the Akron area for almost 20 years.
+They have been in the Akron area for about 20 years.
 They have raised two children, Sarah and Seth.

 Charles and Connie have ministered in various full-time and part-time situations.They are very active in missions, having traveled to Mexico, England, Switzerland, South Africa, and Brazil.
 Charles also made a brief trip to Botswana in an effort to “scout out” a potential mission site.
 As a couple they have led several “in country” trips as well.

 In each situation they have worked with missionaries / ministers who were active in planting churches.
 They have been serving in bi-vocational ministry for most of the past 15 years and have been active with church-planting efforts for over 20 years.